 When Ron Washington was named the first African-American team manager of the Texas Rangers and eventually took them to the franchise’s first-ever World Series, I would be less than honest, if I said it didn’t have a deeper meaning.

-Just as his sudden resignation, following rumors of drug use and an extramarital affair, bring me personal embarrassment and disappointment.
+Just as his sudden resignation, following previously admitted drug use and an extramarital affair, bring me personal embarrassment and disappointment.

 Of course, some stories will always have a deeper meaning than others, but that in no diminishes every relationship.
 Former Cowboys Quarterback Troy Aikman, who I’ve known for 30-plus years, on occasion, still jokingly refers to me as “Window-Payne,” not out of disrespect but because of a horrible golf shot that shattered a mom’s window, on the 18th fairway.
 Did I mention, on Mother’s Day?